MSUSEL/sbom-analysis/Readme.md

 Scayl is a tool for measuring the quality of software.
 This project uses CVSS scores, generated SBOM (Software Bill of Materials) & Vulnerability reports to measure the security of a piece of software.

-It consists of three different components:
+This project consists of three different components:
 1) **[Scayl Bin](./Cargo.toml)** is a command line tool that can be ran to analyze the quality of a piece of software.
 2) **[Scayl Lib](./scayl)** is a rust library that can be used by other projects to analyze the quality of a piece of software.
+   - **Documentation for the scayl library can be found [here](https://msusel.github.io/sbom-analysis/scayl/index.html)**
 3) **[Scayl Results](./results)**

 ## Disclaimer